fizdalf/TDD-2025/src/LibraryBookLendingSystem/readme.md

 We need to allow to retrieve user (with their email)

 BookLendingSystem To User
-We need to allow to lend a book to a specific user (email, bookId) A book that is already borrowed, cannot be borrowed by another user A book can be only returned by the user who borrowed it.
+We need to allow to lend a book to a specific user (email, bookID) A book that is already borrowed, cannot be borrowed by another user A book can be only returned by the user who borrowed it.